-Description Height Codes Height numeric text box(ft)(inches)(cm) Definition Subject's height Abbreviations/ Synonyms HT, Ht Sources MD or provider visit notes, PE forms, X-ray/radiology reports, Adult Health History Questionnaire (non-LHMP) Discussion History Questionnaire (non-LHMP) This is a required variable that is abstracted only once.
+Description Height Codes Height numeric text box (ft) (inches) (cm) Definition Subject's height Abbreviations/ Synonyms HT, Ht Sources MD or provider visit notes, PE forms, X-ray/radiology reports, Adult Health History Questionnaire (non-LHMP) (Paper chart only; abstraction in EPIC discontinued as of 1/1/2024) Discussion This is a required variable that is abstracted only once.
 Record first adult (≥20yo) height of subject found in the medical record.
 Record height as it is found in the chart.
 Round heights less than 1⁄2 in/cm down to the nearest inch/cm.
 Round heights of 1⁄2 and 3⁄4 in/cm up to the nearest inch/cm.
 Use an actual measurement rather than self report.
 Height may be reported in feet and inches (ex: 5'6") or in inches only (ex: 66"), depending on how it appears in the chart.